-Sales taxes and certain intergovernmental revenues, such as the beer and wine tax, collected and held by the State at year-end on behalf of the Town are recognized as revenue.
+Sales taxes collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Sales taxes are considered a shared revenue for the Town of Como because the tax is levied by Hertford County and then remitted to and distributed by the State.
-Most intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
-All taxes, including those dedicated for specific purposes are reported as general revenues rather than program revenues.
-Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
-Thus, when program expenses are incurred, there are both restricted and unrestricted net assets available to finance the program.
-It is the Town's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then by general revenues.
+Intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
+Grant revenues, which are earned at year-end are recorded as unearned revenues.